 7. End dandruff once and for all

 Diluted honey (honey with 10 percent water) has been shown to reduce itching and dandruff caused by an excess production of sebum on the scalp.
 After a three-hour application each day, many people will see and feel the healing effects of honey.
 And, after weekly applications of honey, those with dandruff are likely to not relapse.
+In this study, there was also a side effect of an improvement in hair loss [source]!

 8. Aid digestion